BryggansBryggeri/bryggio/api.md

 ## Current hardcoded status

-Since the dynamics are only partially implemented, the registration of sensors and actors are hardcoded into the binary with the following members:
+Since the dynamics are only partially implemented, some registration of sensors and actors are hardcoded into the binary with the following members:

 ### Sensors